Jiayi666/Jiayi666.github.io/_posts/2019-01-10-lpr-code-base.md

 &nbsp;&nbsp;&nbsp;&nbsp;In `roscd umass_model/Readme`, a combination of `endpoint position controller` and `bimanual grasp controller` are used.
 According to the code, what it did is just *reach both hand to certain pose and* **squeeze** towards the centroid of two hands.

 &nbsp;&nbsp;&nbsp;&nbsp;In the package `ubot_grasp` there is a `composer.py` which should be the work left by Robert Platt which included moment residule.
 In `composer.py` the idea is to take a `object centroid` as input, move hand to pre-grasp pose and *squeeze* towards the center of two hand (tare/zero the force sensor), check the control error (moment residual) and **delta**, then use `delta` to calculate new goal.
 I haven't figure out what `delta` is.

+#### The `tf` package and `force_tracker` in `ubot_grasp`

+&nbsp;&nbsp;&nbsp;&nbsp;The `force_tracker` node in `ubot_grasp` package is to calculate the force residual and return a `delta` for calculating new goal for grasp controller.

+&nbsp;&nbsp;&nbsp;&nbsp;The first problem I faced is the `PyKDL` package can't recognize the `hardwareInterface` tag in URDF file of ubot.
+As shown in [this page](https://github.com/ros/urdf_parser_py/issues/6), in the last response, it says the `hardwareInterface` should only be included in `joint` tag.
+After editing the `ubot.transmission.xaron` file, it works.

+&nbsp;&nbsp;&nbsp;&nbsp;The second problem is the `tf.transforPoint` methods keeps throwing exception as `ExtrapolationException: Lookup would require extrapolation into the past.`.
+This is caused by there is not enough time for the node to cache all the frames before it needs to make the transformation.
+[This page](https://answers.ros.org/question/237270/why-the-tftransformpoint-is-giving-tf-exception/) gived the solvement as adding a `sleep()` after initialized the tf listener and [here](https://answers.ros.org/question/35908/using-tf-to-transform-a-point/) gives more theoretical details.